 A flying saucer?
 A pat of dough?
 A new shaped disc for disc golf?
 None of these!
 It's patty pan squash, a whimsical name for a delicious vegetable.
 It isn't tough-skinned like butternut squash, or thin-skinned like zucchini, somewhere in-between.
 Although when cooked, the skin can (and should!) be eaten with the flesh.

 There Is One Main Enemy

 Nothing grows without some challenge and this plants main enemy is the squash bug.
 They will attack your plant with a vengeance and I have yet to find a way to combat them.
 Every year my garden is lush with green leaves and many squash flowing off the stems when one day I walk out to harvest and bam!
 The plant is wilted, and looking sea sick due to being infested with squash bugs.
 If you are diligent, you can find the eggs underneath leaves prior to the infestation.
 They are found in clusters.
 Just pick off that chunk of leaf and stamp on it, or burn it, or dispose of it.

 One of the best shields against any bug infestation is to change your growing area year after year, or rotate your crops.
-This is the way organic gardeners combat insects.
+This is the one way organic gardeners combat insects.
 If you move the space you grow one crop in, or rotate them, some bugs will have a harder time finding the plants the following year as bugs live in the soil, go dormant, then reappear seasonally.
-Think of it as hide and seek and hopefully you can make the seeking difficult!
+Think of it as hide and seek and hopefully you can make the seeking difficult.

 Recipe for Patty Pan Squash